chrisnoonan98675/site/xl-deploy/how-to/install-and-configure-a-satellite-server.markdown

       }
     }

-If you do not add the host name to the configuration file, XL Deploy will try to get the first host name, which typically resolves to `127.0.0.1`.

-When connecting to the satellite, you must specify the exact host name or IP address specified here.

-## Configure the server ports
+You can then configure the port opened throught the property `akka.remote.netty.tcp.port` with is by default `8380`.

+**NOTE**: This is the value that needs to be present in the Satellite CI in XL-Deploy.

+### Configuration of the file streaming

+In addition to the command handling, a satellite needs a port to act as a streaming server for files needed by the deployment and incoming from XL-Deploy.

-To configure the ports where the satellite server process listens, modify the following settings in `conf/application.conf`:
+You can modify the following settings `satellite.streaming.port` in `conf/application.conf`:

-    akka {
-      remote {
-        netty.tcp {
-          port = <command port>
-        }
-      }
-    }

       satellite {
         streaming {
           port = <streaming port>
         }
       }

-The remote program only requires the command port.
-Upon connecting to it, the satellite will notify the connecting process of the port that is configured for streaming.
+**NOTE**: This port is automatically exchanged between XL-Deploy and XL-Satellite.
+There is no need to configure this manually.

-## Configure the upload timeout
+### Configure the upload timeout

 You can configure a file upload idle timeout on a satellite server.
 The timeout corresponds to an idle TCP connection on the streaming server without an associated command.
-This will prevent some TCP connections from keeping necessary connections open on the satellite.
+This will prevent from keeping unnecessary connections opened on the satellite.

-To configure the file upload idle timeout on a satellite server, modify the following settings in `conf/application.conf`:
+To configure the file upload idle timeout on a satellite server, modify the following settings `satellite.timeout.upload.idle` in `conf/application.conf`:

     satellite {
       timeout {